simran-gill97/Viconnect/README.md

 # Viconnect
-Viconnect is my lambton collage 2nd sem project
+Viconnect is my project of 2nd sem lambton collage